PurpleKingdomGames/indigo-examples/README.md

 ## Watch out!

-If you try and run a lot of these demos and examples back to back you will likely fall foul of your browsers cache sooner or later.
-A lot of these demos and examples load assets with similar or identical names, and this can cause confusion.
+If you try and run a number of these demos and examples back to back, you will likely fall foul of your browsers cache sooner or later.
+A lot of these demos and examples make use of assets and files with similar or identical names, and this can cause cache confusion.

-> Consider testing in a private or incognito window where you don't mind blowing away the cache from time to time.
+> Consider testing in a private or incognito window, on _not_ your main browser, where you don't mind blowing away the cache from time to time.

 ## Demos

-Snake is a mill project, and assuming you have mill installed can be built as follows:
+Snake is a Mill project, and assuming you have Mill installed can be built as follows from the `demos/snake` directory:

 ```bash
 mill snake.buildGame
 ```

-The Cursed Pirate is an SBT project, and can be built as follows:
+The Cursed Pirate is an SBT project, and can be built as follows from the `demos/pirate`:

 ```bash
 sbt buildGame
 ```

 To run either game, check the last line of output for the folder is has been built into, go to that folder in your terminal and run `http-server -c-1`.
 Then navigate to `http://127.0.0.1:8080/` in your browser of choice*.
+See [Setup & configuration](https://indigoengine.io/docs/quickstart/setup-and-configuration) for more details.

-(* Web GL requirements not withstanding)
+(* WebGL requirements not withstanding)

 ### The Cursed Pirate

 The Cursed Pirate Demo was originally ~made~ hastily thrown together in about 5 hours for the first [talk that featured / introduced Indigo](https://www.youtube.com/watch?v=SmZETGZKCVU).
 The idea was to put together something memorable - not a game - just a small, fun demo.

-This version is almost a total rebuild.
+This version is superficially similar, but is in fact almost a total rebuild of the code base.

 Indigo had already changed enormously between the talk in Jan 2020 and the first release in June 2020, and has evolved further since.

-So one reason for the rebuild was simply to bring it up to date, the other was that it wasn't a good example of how to build a game.
-The original version took many shortcuts, focusing on showing off some of the features of Indigo to an audience, via a happy path, rather than worrying about being a reasonable example of how one might build a game.
+So one reason for the rebuild was simply to bring it up to date, but the other was that it wasn't a good example of how to build a game.
+The original version took many shortcuts, focusing on showing off some of the features of Indigo to an audience via a happy path, rather than worrying about being a reasonable example of how one might build a game.

-Hopefully this version is a better example for people looking for inspiration.
+Hopefully this version is a better example for people looking for inspiration or reference.

 #### Asset Credits